-Google Maps has added the ability to find electric car charging locations, bringing extra convenience feature for drivers of EVs.
+(Pocket-lint) - Google Maps has added the ability to find electric vehicle (EV) charging locations, bringing extra convenience feature for drivers of EVs.

-The new feature is available in both the UK and the US and will display charging points from Chargemaster, EVgo, SemaConnect and soon, Chargepoint, which covers a range of different charger networks.
+The new feature is available in both the UK and the US and will display charging points from a wide range of different charging networks.

-The addition of EV charging information is potentially useful for those planning longer journeys and wondering where they will be able to stop and charge, or looking for a charging location near a holiday destination, for example.
+The addition of EV charging information is potentially useful for those planning longer journeys and wondering where they will be able to stop and charge, or looking for a charging location near a holiday destination.

 So if you're using Google Maps for navigation, you can plot a route and then search for EV charging stations, making it really easy to add a charging stop to a route.
 If you're a fan of Android Auto and regularly drive using Google Maps, then it's additional useful information.

 There's one thing to watch out for however: it doesn't always know if a charger has restricted access or is private.
 For example, if a charger is in a car parks behind a barriers, or attached to a particular premises, it might be marked but not actually publically accessible.

 This article was first published on 23 April 2019 and has been updated to reflect new features within the app.